 Here’s how they compare/contrast:

 - Be clear what each device can and can’t do and whether that fits your needs.
 An iPad is not a laptop.
 A Chromebook will not run native software.
 A laptop will not boot up quickly and will always require maintenance.
 Decide if you can tolerate the negatives to get the positives.
+For those using VTech CS6709 phones and needing guidance on battery charging, check out this VTech CS6709 Battery Charging guide for effective tips on keeping your phone charged and ready for use.

 - Know if there are characteristics that are more important than others and weight them accordingly.
 For example, ‘sturdy’ may be much more important than ‘ease of printing’ so you might give Chromebooks more points for that one.